 Responsible Gaming Guide: Policies, Rules, and Compliance

-Responsible gaming has become foundational for iGaming compliance.
-According to data published by WorldMetrics, around 30% of the global adult population gamble at least once a year, with an estimated 8% of players falling into the problem gambling category.
-At this scale, protective frameworks are now non-negotiable for iGaming operations.
-This article looks at responsible gaming policies and tools, how they help casinos protect players and manage risks, as well as the compliance rules behind them.
+As the iGaming industry continues to grow globally, gambling has become an activity that most adults take part in at least occasionally.
+At this scale, and with a share of players falling into problem gambling behavior, protective responsible gaming frameworks are now non-negotiable for iGaming operations.
+This article looks at responsible gaming tools and policies, how they help casinos protect players and manage risks, as well as the compliance rules behind them.

 What is responsible gaming?